ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 ## Study the craft
 > Most importantly, learn how to learn

-Fundamental to your career as a computer scientist...is..well...computer science!
+Fundamental to your career as a computer scientist...is...well...computer science!

 **Ajahne, seriously?
 This is your sagely wisdom?**